zulily/alkali/README.rst

 Compound targeting may be useful in some scenarios.

 + Once provisioned, removing the in_provisioning grain is recommended.
-This
+If left in place, any general highstate will run the provision states, which is most likely undesirable.

 ::